Burp Suite vs. OWASP ZAP: The most popular tools for web application security assessments

 BApps

-Burp Suite in use
+Burp suite in action

-Now here is a small example of how a request can be manipulated via the proxy in Burp.
+Here is a small example of how a request can be manipulated via the proxy in Burp.

 First preparation